What are the best kitchen gifts for Christmas? I’ve tested all of these foodie gifts for Christmas that will please any cook you love.

 Besides saving me on slow cooker recipes that I think of at 3:00 (here’s how to adapt slow cooker recipes to the Instant Pot), my Instant Pot has done meats, gorgeous (and super duper fast rice, 3x as fast as my old rice cooker), and steamed veggies.
 I even leave rice in it overnight (off), pour in some milk in the morning and turn on a quick cycle and, ta da!
 Rice pudding, easy as could be.

 In fact, it’s so easy you have to see this video of my 5yo son making dinner with it (and grab the GF mac and cheese recipe too!)
+(If you want to learn more about using it, check out the Instant Pot course at Traditional Cooking School!)

 The best part perhaps is that the interior bowl is made of stainless steel, and if you’ve looked into materials for slow cookers or rice cookers lately, you know that there’s a lot of nonstick and ceramic (the question of leaching lead with ceramic is a big one).
-So for materials safety, functionality (did I mention it can even saute!), and pure efficiency, this baby quickly became a favorite thing of mine (see all my recipes here).
+So for materials safety, functionality (did I mention it can even sauté!), and pure efficiency, this baby quickly became a favorite thing of mine (see all my recipes here).

 The world’s largest retailers now also carry Instant Pot, but YOU can get the best price today on Amazon.com.